It’s year 4 for me in Japan.

-- I’ve eaten incredible and new foods, climbed mountains, did all-Japanese yoga classes, went to castles, a baseball game, swam in the ocean, viewed Mt.
+- I’ve eaten incredible foods, climbed mountains, did all-Japanese yoga classes, went to castles, a baseball game, swam in the ocean, viewed Mt.
 Fuji, and partied in Tokyo.

 - Since being in Japan, I’ve traveled to 17 different prefectures as well as Seoul, South Korea.

-- I’ve been studying Japanese and enjoying the shock and excitement of being surrounded by a different culture.
+- Still enjoying the shock and excitement of being surrounded by a different culture.

-As usual, I still have so much more to do and learn.
+As usual, I still have so much more to do, learn and observe.

 More About Me